Descriptor: Distance-Annotated Traffic Perception Question Answering (DTPQA): COLLECTION METHODS AND DESIGN

 \subsubsection{Final Data Validation}

-When generating thousands of samples in simulators like CARLA, errors are inevitable (e.g. an object/agent wasn't spawned as expected).
+When generating thousands of samples in simulators like CARLA, errors are inevitable.
 Therefore, the final step in creating the synthetic data was to manually review all simulated images and remove any problematic samples.
+The main types of problematic samples that were removed fall into one of the following categories:

+\begin{itemize} \item \textbf{Incorrect or failed spawn location}: The object of interest spawned at an incorrect location or did not spawn at all. \item \textbf{Occlusion}: The object of interest was not visible due to road geometry.
+For example, a pedestrian could spawn at a lower altitude than the vehicle because of a downhill road segment, resulting in the pedestrian being completely outside the camera's field of view. \item \textbf{Simulator rendering glitches}: Texture artefacts, extreme lighting effects, or shadow-related bugs inherent to the CARLA simulator. \end{itemize}